lucasjellema/quick-oci-object-manager-browser-extension/README.md

 # Quick OCI Object Manager

-A Chrome browser extension that allows users to upload files to Oracle Cloud Infrastructure (OCI) Object Storage using a Pre-Authenticated Request (PAR).
+A Chrome browser extension that allows users to browse, upload, and download files in Oracle Cloud Infrastructure (OCI) Object Storage using a Pre-Authenticated Request (PAR).

 ## Features

-- Side panel interface for file uploads to OCI Object Storage
+- Side panel interface for browsing and managing OCI Object Storage contents
+- File browser with folder navigation and hierarchical structure
+- Upload files to root or specific folders
+- Download files directly from the browser interface
+- Folder creation and management
 - Support for uploading multiple files simultaneously
 - Progress tracking for file uploads
 - Configuration through Chrome's extension options page